Vowel Teams - The Reading & Spelling Rules That Nobody Taught You

 1 - Identify how many syllables are in the word

-We like to have students scoop the syllables, this is important because each syllable needs at least one vowel sound (which might be a vowel team!)
+We like to have students scoop the syllables, this is important because each syllable needs at least one vowel sound (which might be a vowel team!).
+In this example, the students used caterpillars to mark the syllables.

 2 - Identify how many sounds are in the word